Voter Guide: Abortion

 Federal Dollars Won’t Pay for Abortions

-The law prohibits public funds from being used to pay for abortions, except in cases of rape, incest, or when pregnancy poses life-threatening danger to the mother.
+Existing federal laws prohibit public funds from being used to pay for abortions, except in cases of rape, incest, or when pregnancy poses life-threatening danger to the mother.

 Making Abortion Illegal